The Hegira Disaster was an Imperial Navy defeat suffered on 3 242 735.M41 in the Sculptor System of the Corvus Cluster.

 With three ships destroyed–and having maneuvered out of the Imperial trap–the ork ship fired its main thrusters and put a significant distance between itself and the Blessed Ignorance, which was struggling to come to a new heading that would confront the ork ship.
 Recognizing the futility of pursuit, Captain Horner ordered an sharp course correction and turned his cruiser toward Hegira.

-More than 12 hours had passed since the ork ship was first detected, and the two opposing cruisers raced toward the beleaguered moon of Sculptor II.
+More than 12 hours had passed since the ork ship was first detected, and the two opposing cruisers raced back toward Hegira.
 It took another three hours before combat again was initiated.

 That combat began as Da Butcher beat the Imperial forces to the moon.
-Da Butcher mad a high-speed swing around the moon, launching a host of landing craft at the planet.
+Da Butcher mad a high-speed swing around Hegira, launching a host of landing craft at the moon.
 Planetary defense systems managed to shoot down a significant number, yet it was estimated that as many as 10,000 orks made planetfall.

 As Da Butcher swung past Hegira and directly into the path of the Imperial forces, the Blessed Ignorance finally brought the ork vessel under its guns.
 An exchange of fire saw both ships damaged, but a lucky prow shot from the ork ship destroyed the maneuver controls of Blessed Ignorance.
 The Imperial ship was unable to turn!